macbuse/WRITING/lockdown_faces.md

 the on screen impersonalities.
 A strange world of false faces with a limited vocabulary of expressions dictated by the stylebook of television.
+To be with real people free to adopt whichever expression takes their fancy is such a refreshing experience, like washing off the dust after a day toiling in some Victorian mill.

+Now after the liberation we are free to wonder in the streets, to shop in the marketplaces and to take up our places in the cafés once more.
+But many of the faces are hidden behind cheap blue masks, only the eyes timidly peek out.
+No more the thrill born of a beautiful woman's surprise smile.